contiv/vpp/vagrant/README.md

 to `vmware_fusion`.
 You can always switch back to the default `virtualbox`.

-Note: to use vmware_fusion, you need to have a valid license and install the vmware_fusion plugin for
+Note: to use vmware_fusion, you need to have a valid license and install the vmware_fusion plugin for vagrant:
-vagrant:
 ```
 vagrant plugin install vagrant-vmware-fusion
 ```

-# To use the virtualbox provider:
+- To use the virtualbox provider, set the `VAGRANT_DEFAULT_PROVIDER` variable as follows:
 ```
 export VAGRANT_DEFAULT_PROVIDER=${VAGRANT_DEFAULT_PROVIDER:-virtualbox}
 ```
-# To use the vmware_fusion provider:
+- To use the vmware_fusion provider, set the `VAGRANT_DEFAULT_PROVIDER`
+variable as follows:
 ```
 export VAGRANT_DEFAULT_PROVIDER=${VAGRANT_DEFAULT_PROVIDER:-vmware_fusion}
 ```

-To create and run the cluster run vagrant-up script, located inside vagrant-scripts folder.
-You can choose to deploy between the testing (use the -t flag or leave empty) and the development environment (use the -d flag) when running the vagrant-up script.
+To create and run a K8s cluster with contiv-vpp CNI plugin, run the `vagrant-up` script, located in the vagrant-scripts folder.
+The `vagrant-up` script can deploy either the *testing environment* (using the -t flag or leave empty) or the *development environment* (use the -d flag) .
 Instructions on how to build the development contiv/vpp-vswitch image can be found in the next paragraph.

 _For the testing environment run:_
 ```